MiriamEsteve/EATpy/README.md

 <h2>Predictions</h2>
 The prediction of the EAT model can be with one dataset or with a single register of the dataset.
 To do this, you need the data set or single register you want to predict and the names of the input columns.
 In order to indicate the names of the inputs in the dataset to be predicted.
 As a general rule, these names will be the same as those in the initial dataset.

+In this example, the first 10 register are selected from the initial dataset and the name of the inputs are the same as it.
+Then, the model EAT realize the prediction and return the dataset with the predictions.
+These ones are named by "p_" at the beginning of the output name.

 ```python
 x_p = ["x1", "x2"]
 data_pred = dataset.loc[:10, x_p]
 data_prediction = model.predict(data_pred, x_p)
 ```